 All the jobs we offer are paid - and the amount paid varies depending on your role and the production.
-For example, a background extra may expect to be paid around €70 euros per day, however a featured role may earn more than €100 per day!
-Please note that in most films 15% tax is deducted at source and paid on your behalf by the production.
+When you receive an availability request we will let you know the payment offered.
+For example, a background extra may expect to be paid around €80-100 euros per day, however a featured role may earn more than €120 per day!
+Please note that in most films 10% tax is deducted at source and paid on your behalf by the production.
 We suggest you start as an extra, unless you have examples of acting to a higher standard.
 Either way, it’s always possible to work upwards in pretty big projects!

-On most productions you will be given a release form which also has your payment information, at the beginning of each filming day.
-It is your responsibility to keep hold of the copy of your release form which you must keep as proof that you worked that day.
-The production company may refuse to pay your fees if it does not receive a signed release form from you.
+On most productions you will be given a release form which also has your payment information prior to your first filming day.
+You will have a copy of your release form in your profile.
+The production company may refuse to pay your fees if you do not sign your release form in the requested time frame.

 As of September 2020, most payments will be made by direct bank transfer due to the new charges banks have implemented to cash cheques.

-It is therefore vital that you give us your correct IBAN number and bank details.
+It is therefore vital that you provide your correct IBAN number and bank details.
 It is also important to give us your correct postal address so that you can receive by post your payslip and FS3.
 All changes of addresses must be communicated to us in writing by email before the production is finished.
 Incorrect details may result in your payments being delayed or paid to someone else.

 Payments take approximately 30 days from the last day of filming to be processed by the relevant departments.